 Protesters used subtle Whatsapp messages to organise and communicate with each other.
 They also used ‘Fire Chat’ which uses Bluetooth or cellphone radio instead of the internet, making it less detectable by authorities.

-Being a part of the global community encouraged protesters.
+Encouragement from the global community through social media, the internet, and news reports encouraged protesters.
 They also used social media to bring attention to the police violence used against them.
 If violent repression happened, the world would know.

 - Fees Must Fall

 In 2015, South Africa’s rainbow nation broke.
 It had been broken, plagued by persisting inequality and social injustice since the end of Apartheid.
 But only when its broken shards swept through South African universities did it land in the middle class consciousness.

 Across the country at 18 campuses, South African students demanded free, quality higher education in 2015 and 2016.

 Fees Must Fall (FMF) not only spilt into the streets but it also erupted online.
 The hashtag #FeesMustFall became popular on Twitter, with users of all races and demographics joining in the conversation around the movement.

 In a Memeburn article, Stuart Thomas speculates that without the power of social media, the protests probably would not have spread as they did.
 Social media was used to organise and spread messages.